Y-digital-Asia/Y-digital-Asia-website/content/_index.en.md

 - quote_text: "A common frustration with virtual assistants is that they do not understand enough or lead you through dialogues that are irrelevant.
 Now new technology is available to not only be scalable but also customer friendly.\n "
-  author: Nhat Dang
+  author: Ian FitzPatrick
-  from: Y.digital Asia
+  from: Y.digital
-  photo: "/img/upload/nhat.jpeg"
+  photo: "/img/upload/ian.jpeg"
 round_button:
   button_text: Go to solutions
   button_link: "/solutions/"